>

 Natural Underlying Pigment

-If you have blonde hair: You’re familiar with the term gloss or glaze (aka the step 2 or your coloring service), When hair is lightened, an underlining pigment of pale yellow exposed in the hair that’s often “controlled” with a gloss or in-salon treatment.
+If you have blonde hair: Are you familiar with the term gloss or glaze (aka the step two or your coloring service)?
+When hair is lightened, an underlying pigment of pale yellow exposed in the hair is often “controlled” with a gloss or in-salon treatment.
 If you’re stretching your time in between visits you may find that your hair starts to turn a yellow tone.
 This is likely because you’re overdue for a color treatment.
 What you can do in the meantime, aside from incorporating purple shampoo into your cleansing routine, be sure to use a shampoo for color treated hair to help maintain your gloss between services.

-If you have white hair: Sometimes when hair loses melanin (i.e pigment) and turns white or gray, there’s still a residual tone of yellow left in the hair.
+If you have white hair: Sometimes when hair loses melanin (i.e., pigment) and turns white or gray, and there’s still a residual tone of yellow left in the hair.
 This can leave hair looking dull and drab.
-Purple shampoo can help over time but for a lasting impact, request silver highlights or gloss in the salon.
+Purple shampoo can help over time, but for a lasting impact, request silver highlights or gloss in the salon.

 The Environment Can Cause Damage to Hair Color

-Pollution, smoke, chlorine from swimming can all contribute to yellow tones in the hair.
+Pollution, smoke and chlorine from swimming can contribute to yellow tones in the hair.
+What to do about it?
 Wear hats to prevent sun damage and protect your hair from environmental pollution.
-If you are a swimmer, opt for a swim cap.
-Be mindful that even your shower H2o can create mineral deposits of high iron.
-Install a water-filtering shower head to ban chemicals out of your water.
+If you’re a swimmer, opt for a swim cap.
+Be mindful that even your shower water can create mineral deposits of high iron.
+To combat this, install a water-filtering shower head to keep these chemicals out of your water.

 Hair Color Damage Caused by Styling Products and Tools

-Shampoos, conditioners, hair sprays, waxes, aerosols, etc. can leave a yellowish deposit on the hair.
-This does not only happen on light hair, but it’s harder to detect in dark hair.
-Even applying too much heat from a hot tool can create a yellowish tone.
-Always use a heat protectant spray when styling and invest in good hot tools that won’t damage your hair during use.
-To balance this type of yellow pigment, first use a clarifying shampoo to remove yellow tone and then graduate to purple shampoo.
+Shampoos, conditioners, hair sprays, waxes and aerosols can leave a yellowish deposit on the hair.
+This doesn’t happen only on light hair — but it’s harder to detect in dark hair.
+Even applying too much heat from a heat tool can create a yellowish tone.
+To deal with this, always use a heat protectant spray when styling and invest in good heat tools that won’t damage your hair during use.
+To balance this type of yellow pigment, first use a clarifying shampoo to remove yellow tones and then graduate to purple shampoo.

 Health & Diet

 Oils from the scalp, medication, diet and health conditions can contribute to yellow tinge in white or blonde hair.
-If you have any concern about your health or diet and how it can be affecting your hair, be sure to reach out to a doctor.
+If you have any concern about your health or diet and how it can affect your hair, reach out to a doctor.